Update May 10th, 2023: First Full Draft of Profile available here for review and comment!

 Seeking Participants

-We are seeking experts in AI safety, security, ethics, and policy who are interested in standards development, risk management, and the particular opportunities and challenges associated with increasingly general-purpose AI, such as cutting-edge large language models.
-Participants will receive invitations to attend optional quarterly workshops, or to provide input or feedback on drafts at your convenience.
+We are seeking experts in AI policy, safety, security, and ethics who are interested in standards development, risk management, and the particular opportunities and challenges associated with increasingly general-purpose AI, such as cutting-edge large language models.
+Participants will receive invitations to attend optional quarterly workshops, or to provide input or feedback on drafts at their convenience.
 All activities are optional; no minimum time commitment is required.

 Individual-level participation options include: